 - At the beginning of the first full trailer, the sheer irony of the notoriously spoiler-prone Tom Holland giving a warning to not watch the trailer if you haven't seen Avengers: Endgame.
 One imagines he was working very hard not to just blurt out the big reveal or that this was Marvel finally getting one back at Holland after his various antics.

 - A Jimmy Kimmel Live! interview for the film has Jimmy ask the cast whether they have watched Avengers: Endgame.
 It turns out that to avoid spoilers the entire cast with the exception of Robert Downey Jr. were told that the funeral scene was a wedding scene, much to the amusement of Zendaya in particular, completely caught off guard.
-Tom Holland was dumbfounded during the filming of the scene, wondering where Robert Downey Jr was.
+Tom Holland was dumbfounded during the filming of the scene, wondering where RDJ was.

 - A poster was accidentally printed mirrored, resulting in Furys eyepatch being on the wrong side.
 In typical fashion, Samuel L. Jackson posted on Twitter What the fuck is going on here?